-Artificial tears containing active ingredients such as carboxymethylcellulose, hydroxypropyl methylcellulose, glycerin, castor oil, polyethyline glycol or polyvinyl alcohol are used in mild cases of dry eyes.
+Artificial tears containing active ingredients such as carboxymethylcellulose, hydroxypropyl methylcellulose, glycerin, castor oil, polyethylene glycol or polyvinyl alcohol are used in mild cases of dry eyes.
 Not all artificial tear brands work the same or work in all patients.
-More severe case require additional treatment.
+More severe cases require additional treatment.
 If you find yourself using your artificial tears three or more times a day you should use a preservative-free tear.
 Most patients find that artificial tears do help, however, the effect is only temporary, lasting only 10-15 minutes.
 Most of these patients will experience significant relief with punctual occlusion.